How to Deadlift

 If you deadlift without proper form, the movement can certainly be very dangerous.
 This is the main reason why a lifter should really perfect their form on this exercise before even attempting to increase the working weight.
 Another important tip is once the lifter is following a workout program, make sure to incorporate recovery days and deload weeks to avoid burnouts and injury.

-There are also different stances that can be utilized during this exercise, with the two most common stances being sumo and conventional.
+There are also different stances and grips that can be utilized during this exercise, with the two most common stances being sumo and conventional.
 The sumo stance involves a wider foot placement, and it takes a bit of the stress off of the erectors and places more emphasis on the hamstrings and glutes For that reason, you will more than likely see sumo deadlifts programmed into a leg day rather than a back day.
 Conventional deadlifts involve a closer foot position, and they place stress more on the back muscles than sumo deadlifts do, so you will see a lot of people programming them into a back day.

 Wrap Up